-Irene Monasterolo, PhD, is an Assistant Professor of Climate Economics and Finance at the Institute for Ecological Economics, Vienna University of Economics and Business, and a visiting research fellow at Boston University, USA.
-Irene holds a Ph.D. in Agri-food Economics and Statistics from the University of Bologna, and two post-docs in Cambridge (UK) and Boston (USA).
+Irene Monasterolo, PhD, is Professor of Climate Finance at EDHEC Business School and EDHEC-Risk Institute in Nice (FR) and senior research fellow at the Vienna University of Economics and Business (Austria) and Boston University (USA), as well as visiting scholar at the International Institute for Applied Systems Analysis (Austria).
+Irene holds a PhD in Agri-food economics and statistics from the University of Bologna (IT) and two post doctoral experiences in Cambridge (UK) and Boston University (USA), on climate finance.

 She works in connection with the Societal Transition for a Sustainable Economy focus area.